 And this doesn’t just apply to your phone map apps but even the traditional paper map in case your phone runs out of battery.

 7. Not researching the weather of your destination

-One of the other major hiking mistakes to avoid is not researching about the weather.
-Researching the weather not only helps you plan your hiking clothes but also avoid walking into weather disasters.
+One of the other major hiking mistakes to avoid is not researching the weather.
+Researching the weather not only helps you plan your hiking clothes but also to avoid walking into weather disasters.

 As you plan your hiking trip, make your weather forecast your friend.
-If the day will be rainy and you don’t want to hike under rain, you can easily reschedule your hike.
+If the day will be rainy and you don’t want to hike in the rain, you can easily reschedule your hike.

 8. Forgetting the essential hiking gear